pavankramadugu/CSE535-ZenTrade-Group35/README.md

 Before running the scripts, ensure you have the following installed:

 - Python 3.8+
-- packages: yfinance, pandas, niftystocks, pytickersymbols, numpy, pymongo, python-dotenv, pytes, etc (Which are mentioned in the requirements.txt file)
+- packages: pymongo, yfinance, pandas, numpy, niftystocks, pytickersymbols, python-dotenv, pytest, etc (Which are mentioned in the requirements.txt file)

 You can install these packages using pip and follow the below command: